P7XCKD/NF/Notes Factory/Semister 3/DBS/xps (shortified)/dbs xp 7.md

 ***

 conclusion: hence we successfully
-Executed of string, comparison, and set operations.
+Executed string, comparison, and set operations.